Nsichani/RaptorHacks/README.md

 # RaptorHacks
+The only friend you'll need during finals week

 # Description
 Finals buddy is an all-in-one website that is easy to navigate with plenty of useful tools for Montgomery College Students during finals.
 The website includes a,